Russian roulette: Etymology

+The Russian revolver Nagant M1895 is one of the symbols of Russian roulette.

 The term Russian roulette was possibly first used in a 1937 short story of the same name by Georges Surdez, published in the January 30, 1937, edition of Collier's magazine:

 'Did you ever hear of Russian Roulette?'
 When I said I had not, he told me all about it.
 When he was with the Russian army in Rumania, around 1917, and things were cracking up, so that their officers felt that they were not only losing prestige, money, family, and country, but were being also dishonored before their colleagues of the Allied armies, some officer would suddenly pull out his revolver, anywhere, at the table, in a café, at a gathering of friends, remove a cartridge from the cylinder, spin the cylinder, snap it back in place, put it to his head and pull the trigger.
 There were five chances to one that the hammer would set off a live cartridge and blow his brains all over the place.

 References to the term in the context of the Collier's story appeared in some newspapers during 1937.
 The first independent appearances of the term in newspapers began in 1938 with the reports of young men being killed while playing it.
 The earliest instance appears to have been the death of a 21-year-old former journalism student in Austin, Texas, appearing in The Austin Statesman and some other Texas newspapers on January 8, 1938.
 At least four other deaths were attributed to Russian roulette during the year: a 34-year-old policeman in Peoria, Illinois, a 20-year-old in Houston, an 18-year-old in Saratoga Springs, New York, and a 16-year-old in Los Angeles.

 The term has become a metaphor for taking foolhardy risks, and its usage steadily increased in reportage of diplomacy, politics, economics, medicine, and sports.